Dirichlet process mixtures of block $g$ priors for model selection and prediction in linear models: Simulation studies

 Figure \ref{fig:clpDP} shows the results of this simulation study for $\eta=0$ and $\eta=0.5$.
 Compared to Figure \ref{fig:clphg}, the curves are somewhat noisy.
-This is an artifact of the Monte Carlo noise introduced by our MCMC algorithm.
-Indeed, recall that the Bayes factor depicted in \ref{fig:clphg} is available in ``closed form''.
-It could be mitigated by increasing the number of iterations used by our MCMC algorithm (which, for the purpose of these graphs, was set to 20,000, obtained after a burning the first 2,000 iterations and thinning the remaining ones every 15 samples).
+This is an artifact of the Monte Carlo noise introduced by our MCMC algorithm (the Bayes factor depicted in \ref{fig:clphg} is available in ``closed form'').
 With that caveat in mind, we note that the curves for $\log \left( B_{a,0}(\bfy) \right)$ decrease as $\beta_2$ increases but, unlike Figure \ref{fig:clphg}, both seem to stabilize towards an asymptote.
 This agrees with the behavior predicted by Theorem \ref{th:conLindleyparadox}.
 Similarly, and as predicted by Theorem \ref{th:partition}, we can see that $\Pr(\xi_1 \ne \xi_2 \mid \bfy)$ seems to converge to 1 as $\beta_2$ grows.